-It's a long way from the Yolo County shelter to West, Texas, where Tucker, a Labrador retriever mix, has been using his keen nose to search homes near the epicenter of the explosion that demolished surrounding neighborhoods for blocks and left about 200 people injured
+It's a long way from the Yolo County shelter to West, Texas, where Tucker, a Labrador retriever mix, has been using his keen nose to search homes near the epicenter of the explosion that demolished surrounding neighborhoods for blocks and left more than 160 injured

-Authorities said Friday that the bodies of 12 people have been recovered from the explosion.
+Authorities said Friday the bodies of 14 people have been recovered from the explosion.

 However, he began his road to search and rescue work this way:

-A volunteer for the National Disaster Search Dog Foundation combing shelters online for possible search dog candidates in 2009 came across a listing for a five-month-old lab mix at the Yolo County animal shelter.
+A volunteer for the National Disaster Search Dog Foundation combing shelters online for possible search dog candidates in 2009 came across a listing for a 5-month-old Lab mix at the Yolo County animal shelter.

 The description of the Yolo County dog merited an in-person look, according to the foundation's website.
 Tucker was then confirmed as a prime candidate.

-When the dog was seven-months-old, Tucker started his formal training in Gilroy, Santa Clara County, before being paired with Texas firefighter Grant in January 2010.
+When he was 7 months old, Tucker started his formal training in Gilroy, Santa Clara County, before being paired with Texas firefighter Grant in January 2010.